technofocus-pte/mscpltsecdepth/Labs/Lab 07/Lab 7 - Identity Risk Investigation and Mitigation with Microsoft Copilot for Security in Microsoft Entra_2.1.md

 ![](./media/image4.png)

+4. Use the follow up question suggested by copilot such as What licenses are assigned to the user bob@WWLxXXXXX.onmicrosoft.com

-4. Use the following prompt to obtain the specific user details involved in a security incident.
+6. Use the following prompt to obtain the specific user details involved in a security incident.

-+++Give me all user details for bob@WWLxXXXXX.onmicrosoft.com and extract the user Object ID+++
++++**Give me all user details for bob@WWLxXXXXX.onmicrosoft.com and extract the user Object ID**+++

 ![](./media/image5.png)